iloeb99/kaji/Readme.md

 - `test1.ml`: the file to test the scanner and parser
 - `test2.ml`: the file to test the semantic checker
-- `kaji.ml`: top-level file to test and run microc compiler
+- `kaji.ml`: top-level file to test and run kaji compiler
+- `Makefile`: the file to build the kaji compiler
-- `example.kaji`: a sample microc source code
+- `example.kaji`: a sample kaji source code
-- `example.out`: a sample compiled code of example.mc
+- `example.out`: a sample compiled code of example.kaji